bowman2001/perplexdoc/content/doc/site/search-with-pagefind/index.md

 weight: 680
 ---

-The theme is prepared for indexing with {=Pagefind} and offers a search page.
-For a demo click on the search button in the top menu.
+The theme is prepared for getting indexed by {=Pagefind} and offering its UI on a search page.
 {.p-first}
 <!--more-->